ARTS DOMAIN

 The Arts includes Dance, Drama, Media Arts, Music, Visual Arts and Visual Communication Design.

-Art Making & Exhibiting 1-2
+Art Making and Exhibiting 1-2

 • Develop an individual studio process and practice